falloutxAY/rdf-dtdl-fabric-ontology-converter/README.md

 python src/main.py validate samples/sample_foaf_ontology.ttl --verbose
 ```

-### Strict Semantics

-This tool adheres to strict semantics by default:
-- Properties require explicit `rdfs:domain` and `rdfs:range` declarations
-- Referenced classes must be declared locally in the TTL file
-- Complex OWL constructs (restrictions, property characteristics) are flagged but not preserved
-- `owl:unionOf`, `owl:intersectionOf`, and `owl:complementOf` are supported for domain/range with:
-  - Recursive resolution of nested blank nodes
-  - Cycle detection to prevent infinite loops
-  - Depth limiting for protection against deeply nested structures

 For complete details, see:
 - **[Mapping Limitations](docs/MAPPING_LIMITATIONS.md)** - Why TTL → Fabric is not perfectly lossless